TeskaLabs/asab/docs/getting-started/installation_first_app.md

     6. This part of the code is executed when you launch the Python program.
     It creates the application object and executes the `#!python run()` method which creates and runs an event loop.
-    This is a standard way of how ASAB application is started.
+    This is the standard way of starting any ASAB application.

 2. Run the server: